HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

   VkSurfaceKHR               surface,
   VkSurfaceCapabilitiesKHR*  pSurfaceCapabilities);
 ```

+- `physicalDevice` is the physical device that will be associated with the swapchain to be created, as described for `vkCreateSwapchainKHR`.
+- `surface` is the surface that will be associated with the swapchain.
+- `pSurfaceCapabilities` is a pointer to an instance of the `VkSurfaceCapabilitiesKHR` structure that will be filled with information.

 Note that it takes a pointer to a `VkSurfaceCapabilitiesKHR` object.
 We'll have to create that to pass it in.
 Let's do that and verify we were successful: